vanHeemstraSystems/dockercoins-headstart/README.md

 The Web UI will be running on the designated port (default: 8000).

-Check the server fro the command line:
+Check the server from the command line:

 ```
 $ wget https://localhost:8000